Creativity and Perseverance

 The entire proposal, from title to budget, must be no longer than 3 single sided pages;

-.
-Award notifications will be sent out approximately one week later.
+deadline for receipt of proposals is Friday, April 22nd.
+Award notifications will be sent out approximately three weeks later.
 A representative

 of each funded project will be required to attend a meeting for coordination purposes

-at the beginning of the Fall 2014 semester.
+at the beginning of the Fall 2016 semester.

-Jefferson Westwood, Rolanda Ward, and Patrick Rocheleau.
+Szalkowski, and Patrick Rocheleau.